gummesson/teeny-tiny-static-server/README.md

 ## Configuration

-The default folder used for the static files is `site`, the default port is `9292` and the log is set to `false`.
+The default folder used for the static files is `site`, the default port is `9292`, the log is set to `false` and the assets set to `true`.
 This can easily be changed by editing the following at the top of the file:

        DIR = "site"
       PORT = 9292
        LOG = false
+    ASSETS = true

 ## Requirements